-The Chevy Bolt may be another good option.
-The Bolt has great range (238-259 EPA rated) but limited DC fast charging (only around 50-55 kW speed).
+The Chevy Bolt may be another good option and we know Recurrent drivers who have had great road trips with their Bolts.
+These cars have great range (238-259 EPA rated) and an observed range close to that.
+A main downside is but limited DC fast charging speeds that top out around 50-55 kW.
 It is offered both in the traditional hatchback, as well as a crossover “EUV” option with extra space for snacks and suitcases.

 The compromise: The Bolt has limited DC fast charge speeds, so expect only about 100 miles per 30 minutes.
 If you’re doing shorter legs for your road trip and can charge overnight or during tourist excursions, this shouldn’t be a problem.

-We already listed the Hyundai Ioniq 5 as a road trip superstar, but they are still hard to find.
-A more common option is the Hyundai Kona, which has a lot of similarities to the Bolt in terms of range and size.
-Plus, drivers who got a new 2021+ Kona benefit from Hyundai’s partnership with Electrify America.
-This included 250 kWh of free charging - enough for around 1,000 miles of driving.
+While we recommend the Hyundai Ioniq 5 as a road trip superstar, a more affordable option is the Hyundai Kona, which has a lot of similarities to the Bolt in terms of range and size.
+Plus, drivers who got a new 2021+ Kona benefit from Hyundai’s partnership with Electrify America, which includes 250 kWh of free charging - enough for around 1,000 miles of driving.

 The compromise: The Kona makes the same compromise as the Bolt.
 If you plan for an hour of recharge time, you won’t be disappointed when the Kona doesn’t maintain its 70 kW peak charge time for very long.